jaylittle/presentation-engine/README.md

 ### 5. What tools will I need?

 VS Code is my primary development tool because its free and works great.
-Beyond that I've continued to use Gimp for the graphical work.
+Beyond that I use Krita for the graphical work.

 ### 6. What changed in the most recent major build?